Greater Boston Eruv Corporation

 Who did you need to get permissions from?

-You need to get permission from every organization or entity whose property you use as part of the border of your Eruv.
-Now, if a fence is located along the rear of a building or along a parkway and you are not modifying it in any way and the land is part of the city or state, we subsume the permission needed to "use" the fencing for the Eruv under the permission or "reshut" that is required to be obtained from the city, state, province, etc.
+You need to get permission from every organization or entity whose property you plan to use as part of the border of your Eruv.
+Now, if a fence is located along the rear of a building or a parkway and you are not modifying it in any way and the land is part of the city or state, we subsume the permission needed to "use" the fencing for the Eruv under the permission or "reshut" that is required to be obtained from the city, state, province, etc.

 This permission can be oral or written but it must be obtained.